THE AFFILIATE MARKETING PRIMER

 INSERTING AFFILIATE LINKS:

-Most affiliate clearinghouses have very complex affiliate links, each element of which must be put into your pages exactly as given...
+Most affiliate clearinghouses have very complex affiliate links, and with some, each element of them must be put into your pages exactly as given...
 And sometimes the offerings might not coincide precisely with what you'd like to show.
 So you'll have to rethink how to use the affiliate link on your site.
 (Some companies don't even offer a basic company name link, which is a little annoying! - I don't at all like being coerced into displaying their endorsements as though they were mine - hmmph.
 Nor am I at all grateful for having a company's link show only the domain of their affiliate clearinghouse or affiliate program software.)

 If you are also (or instead) using a banner image, you must link that to the same specially-coded URL (again, you might have to accept the affiliate company's version only).
 (The image actually links from a specified point on your webpage to the image file itself, which must be in the same directory on your computer as the page it is to show up in...
 Likewise, it must be in the same directory on your webhost's server.)
 After setting up the links, you would then reload your pages to your webhost's server, uploading any image files separately as well (in binary format, if there's a choice).

 If you use a WYSIWYG ("what you see is what you get") HTML editor to create your webpages, BEWARE!!!
-Your editor may very well change the HTML coding you think you are diligently copying exactly.
+A low-level editor may very well change the HTML coding you think you are diligently copying exactly.
 (Even unto changing it after you've carefully added it to the HTML source code...
 The next time you open the file in your editor, there it goes again!)...
 And you may not get credit for the click-throughs.

 Look for deletions of phrases, changes in word order, changes in capitalization...
 Your editor may be translating code into its own standards - it will all work, because there are different ways of coding; but the affiliate clearinghouse won't be able to track what they need to record the links from your site with their computer algorithms.